Get 80% off your plan for your first 6 months.*

 Can I do payroll without an accountant?

 Yes.
-You can run payroll yourself using payroll software.
-It calculates pay, makes deductions, and submits reports to HMRC automatically.
-Many small business owners manage payroll in-house, especially with fewer than ten employees.
+You can run payroll yourself using payroll software that calculates pay, makes deductions, and submits reports to HMRC automatically.
+Many small business owners manage payroll in-house, especially with fewer than 10 employees.

 How much does payroll cost for a small business?

-Payroll software typically costs £0–£15 per employee per month, while outsourced payroll services range from £3–£10 per employee per payrun plus a monthly base fee.
+Payroll software typically costs £0 to £15 per employee per month, while outsourced payroll services range from £3 to £10 per employee per pay run plus a monthly base fee.
 Your total cost depends on the number of employees, payroll frequency, and level of service you choose.

 Which payroll software is best for small businesses?

 The best payroll software depends on your needs, but look for HMRC-recognised software that calculates tax automatically, generates payslips, and handles pension auto-enrolment.
-Integration with your accounting software and employee self-service features is a useful extra.
+Integration with your accounting software and employee self-service features are useful extras.

 Can I do payroll for free?

 Some basic payroll tools are free, but they often lack features like direct HMRC submissions or pension management.
-For example, HMRC provides free Basic PAYE Tools software for businesses with fewer than ten employees.
-Free options work for very simple payrolls, but most small businesses benefit from paid software that helps them comply automatically.
+HMRC provides free Basic PAYE Tools for businesses with fewer than 10 employees, though it doesn't generate payslips or handle complex deductions.
+Most small businesses benefit from paid software that automates compliance.

 How do I know when to outsource payroll?

-Consider outsourcing when payroll takes too much of your time, your team is growing, or you're worried about failing to comply.
-If you're spending hours each month on payroll admin or struggling to keep up with rule changes, a payroll service or accountant can help.
+Consider outsourcing when payroll takes too much of your time, your team is growing, or you're worried about staying compliant.
+If you're spending hours each month on payroll admin or struggling to keep up with rule changes, a payroll service or accountant can take that burden off your plate.

 92% of customers [say they] run payroll faster using Xero